ryotak-ctf/scoreboard/.github/SECURITY.md

 # How to Submit
+**Important:** Please debug your answer before submitting it.
+GitHub has a strict rate limit for creating the draft security advisory, and you may be rate limited if you submit answers too frequently.

 In this CTF, you need to submit answers via [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) feature of GitHub.
 To submit an answer, please follow the steps below: